jnabonne/jhu-data-cleaning-assignment/Codebook.md

 **Notes:**
 * features are normalized and bounded within [-1,1]
 * Units are in radian/second for time measures, in hertz for frequency measures

 ---
+## Tidy Data Set Content
+The data set contents 180 observations (6 activities x 30 subjects) of the 66 variables (means of each average and standard deviation) from the original UCI HAR dataset.

+---
 ### Credits for original data set